 The floor channel is a continuous tray that collects moisture and directs it out the weep holes.
 It must be properly installed to ensure a dry room.

 If the floor channels provided do not already have weep holes along the outside, drill or punch them as directed in the manufacturer’s installation guide.

 Apply 3/8” via continuous bead of sealant along bottom of channel.
 The sealant should be located between the fasteners and the outside edge of the channel.
 The sealant stops rain from getting in the room AND getting in the fastener hole.
 Make sure to also seal the bottom of channels at any butt joints and along the mitre at the corners.

-Minimum fastener requirements are 16” OC with 1/4” x 3” lag bolts.
-Always consult manufacturer’s details for proper fastener gauge/spacing.
+The minimum fastener requirements are 16” OC with 1/4” x 3” lag bolts.
+Always consult the manufacturer’s details for proper fastener gauge/spacing.
 Drill holes in the floor channel for the fasteners.
-Use stainless or galvanized lags (or other approved plating) when fastening into pressure treated wood.
+Use stainless or galvanized lags (or other approved plating) when fastening into pressure-treated wood.

 Where the floor track stops for a door opening, dam the end of the track with sealant so water cannot escape (water should only be allowed to escape through the weep holes).
 Make sure the floor track is sealed to the flashing.